 Onsite Dining: Chef and Co-Owner Michael Moosher offers a selection of entrees every weekend at Winery 32 in Leesburg, while Executive Chef Author Clarke oversees the kitchen at Grandale Restaurant at 868 Estate Vineyards.

-Two for One: When you want a selection of libations, here are a couple of family owned properties that provide options for everyone:
+Two for One: When you want a selection of libations, here are a couple of family-owned properties that provide options for everyone:

-Pet friendly: While many local wineries are pet-friendly and often have their own four-legged mascots, Virginia Wine in My Pocket includes the following noteworthy locations: Willowcroft Farm Vineyards, Winery at La Grange, and 8 Chains North.
+Pet friendly: While many local wineries are pet-friendly and often have their own four-legged mascots, Virginia Wine In My Pocket includes the following noteworthy locations: Willowcroft Farm Vineyards, Winery at La Grange, and 8 Chains North.
 In addition to catering to hounds, Barrel Oak Winery also offers horseback riding.

 Beyond NoVa: A little over an hour’s drive south Washington DC, two Fredericksburg area wineries worth the drive are Morais Vineyards and Winery, and Potomac Point Winery and Vineyard.
 Further south, try these celebrity-owned wineries in Charlottesville: Blenheim Vineyards, owned by musician Dave Matthews, and Trump Winery, purchased by real estate mogul Donald Trump and now overseen by his son, Eric.